 The user mode library provides additional useful debug outputs.
 In order to prevent printf statements in the sldma class, the user can register a function that should be called in case a new message is available.

+'''

-Result = sldma.logging callback set (function to be called, &sldma);
+Result = sldma.logging_callback_set (function_to_be_called, &sldma);

+'''

 In order to clear the callback, issue